 Campus & Clintonville

 Ohio State University’s (OSU) main campus in Columbus is almost a city unto itself with more than 50,000 undergraduate students alone, hailing from around the globe.
 Founded in 1870 as an agricultural college, the university is one of the land-grant schools developed as part of the Morrill Act.
-Though its agricultural prowess continues to be a top draw for students, OSU is a major research university as well with students getting hands-on training at places like the Ohio State University Wexner Medical Center, Battelle, Chemical Abstracts and Honda.
+Though its agricultural prowess continues to be a top draw for students, OSU is a major research university as well with students getting hands-on training at places like the Ohio State University Wexner Medical Center, Battelle, CAS and Honda.

 Beyond daily student life, campus is also a cultural hub for the arts, and major sporting and concert facilities, Ohio Stadium (known as the Shoe) and The Schottenstein Center, draw regular crowds from around the country.